symfony/symfony-docs/security/user_provider.rst

         }
     }

 Most of the work is already done!
 Read the comments in the code and update the TODO sections to finish the user provider.
 When you're done, tell Symfony about the user provider by adding it in ``security.yaml``:

 .. code-block:: yaml

     # config/packages/security.yaml
     security:
         providers:
-            # internal name - can be anything
+            # the name of your user provider can be anything
             your_custom_user_provider:
                 id: App\Security\UserProvider

-That's it!
-When you use any of the features that require a user provider, your provider will be used!
-If you have multiple firewalls and multiple providers, you can specify *which* provider to use by adding a ``provider`` key under your firewall and setting it to the internal name you gave to your user provider.
+Lastly, update the ``config/packages/security.yaml`` file to set the ``provider`` key to ``your_custom_user_provider`` in all the firewalls which will use this custom user provider.

 .. _user_session_refresh:

 Understanding how Users are Refreshed from the Session
 ------------------------------------------------------

 At the end of every request (unless your firewall is ``stateless``), your ``User`` object is serialized to the session.
 At the beginning of the next request, it's deserialized and then passed to your user provider to "refresh" it (e.g. Doctrine queries for a fresh user).

 Then, the two User objects (the original from the session and the refreshed User object) are "compared" to see if they are "equal".
 By default, the core